Gut Health Secrets Every Mom Needs to Know

 Movement and Building Muscle Mass

 Movement plays a key role in gut health, as it stimulates digestion and promotes a healthy gut microbiome.
-For HSP moms, gentle movement such as walking, yoga, or low-impact strength training can help to reduce stress and boost circulation to the gut.
+For moms, gentle movement such as walking, yoga, or low-impact strength training can help to reduce stress and boost circulation to the gut.

 Additionally, maintaining or building muscle mass helps regulate blood sugar levels, improve digestion, and support overall metabolic health, all of which strengthen the gut-brain axis.